Vegan Peanut Butter Cups Recipe

 Are Justin’s dark chocolate peanut butter cups vegan?

-You can buy Justin’s Mini Dark Chocolate Peanut Butter Cups because it appears to be dairy-free.
+You can buy Justin’s Mini Dark Chocolate Peanut Butter Cups because they appear to be dairy-free.
 The package indicates it’s dairy-free, but it is processed in the same plant as milk products.

 Nutritional Information